 - 1. Workspaces at DPHHS - a.
-CDCPB workspaces do not have feasibly accessible ground level windows. - b.
-CDCPB staff lock unoccupied areas that contain confidential information when the area is not in use. - c.
-Section Supervisors designate Administrative Assistants who maintain copies of all office keys in a secure location. - d.
-CDCPB staff configure workspaces to ensure that confidential information on computer screens is not visible to any person within or passing by workspaces. - 2.
+CDCPB or ESSB workspaces do not have feasibly accessible ground level windows (i.e, the window size would prevent entry and must be able to be locked). - b.
+CDCPB or ESSB staff can lock unoccupied areas that contain confidential information when the area is not in use. - c.
+Section Supervisors designate an Administrative Assistants who maintain copies of all office keys in a secure location.

+- d.
+CDCPB or ESSB staff configure workspaces to ensure that confidential information on computer screens is not visible to unauthorized individuals within or passing by workspaces. - 2.
 Remote Workstations and Computers - a.
-Only another worksite office can serve as an authorized remote work location. i.
-A residence is not an authorized work location. - b.
-Specific software and special configuration limit accessibility on each authorized machine.
+In specific circumstances, another worksite office can serve as an authorized remote work location.
+This requires supervisor approval. - b.
+Specific software and special configuration must limit accessibility on each authorized machine. - 3.
+Computer stations are locked when not in use and staff are away from their desk.

-H. Confidentiality and Coordination by CDCPB with other Montana State Programs and Departments
+H. Confidentiality and Coordination by CDCPB or ESSB with other Montana State Programs and Departments

-1. CDCPB maintains security of confidential information when coordinating with other DPHHS programs, or other partners, for surveillance or other justifiable public health need.
+1. CDCPB and ESSB maintains security of confidential information when coordinating with other DPHHS programs, or other partners, for surveillance or other justifiable public health need.